The Complete Guide to Finding the Healthiest Granola in 2025

 Our Commitment to Transparency: We've shared our complete research and competitive analysis because informed consumers make better choices.
 Whether you choose Brekky Mix or use these criteria to evaluate other options, the goal is getting you the nutrition that expert recommendations actually support.

 Ready to experience granola designed around expert nutritional standards?
-Brekky Mix represents two years of market research, expert consultation, and formulation optimization.
+Brekky Mix represents two years of market research, ingredient research, and formulation optimization.
 Learn more about the Merricks Kitchen story and try the granola we created after discovering what the market was missing.
-Use code HEALTH15 for 15% off your first order at MerricksKitchen.com.
+Use code HEALTHY15 for 15% off your first order at MerricksKitchen.com.

 This analysis incorporates recommendations from registered dietitians Rachel Stahl Salzman (Weill Cornell Medicine) and Julia Zumpano (Cleveland Clinic), plus Consumer Reports testing of 22 granolas.
 All nutritional comparisons are based on standardized serving sizes.
 Brekky Mix formulations result from comprehensive market analysis and expert nutritional guidance.